A Quotient Homology Theory of Representation in Neural Networks: Results

 \subsection{Revisiting manifold propagation through neural networks}

-Previous work by \citet{naitzat2020topology} has studied how the homology groups of different toy datasets evolve through the layers of an almost perfectly trained neural network.
-In order to estimate the distances between points, they generate a $k$-nearest neighbor graph, with $k$ being optimized over the input data, and apply a shortest path algorithm on top of this graph.
+Previous work by \citet{naitzat2020topology} has studied how the homology groups of different toy datasets evolve through the layers of an almost perfectly trained neural network. {Their datasets include 2 classes comprising \textbf{D-I}: 9 disks inside of one larger disk, \textbf{D-II}: 9 disjoint linked pairs of rings and \textbf{D-III}: 9 disjoint doubly concentric spherical shells.
+The corresponding Betti numbers of the one class we studied for these datasets are $\beta(\text{D-I}) = (9,0,0)$, $\beta(\text{D-II}) = (9,9,0)$ and $\beta(\text{D-III}) = (9,0,9)$ respectively.} In order to estimate the distances between points, they generate a $k$-nearest neighbor graph, with $k$ being optimized over the input data, and apply a shortest path algorithm on top of this graph.
 Following this, they calculate the homology groups at a particular scale for which they are stable and take that as an estimate of the homology groups of the neural representation at a layer.

-They observe that the initial layers of a network rapidly reduce the betti number of the input manifold in all three datasets.
+They observe that the initial layers of a network rapidly reduce the Betti number of the input manifold in all three datasets.
 Given that persistent homology also provides geometric, rather than purely topological information (\cite{bubenik2020persistent}), we check whether our approach, which is only concerned with topological information, agrees with their results.
 Since working with the amount of samples used in the datasets generated by Naitzat et al. proved to be too computationally heavy for the computation of the polyhedral and overlap decompositions, we sampled 7800, 7500, and 8000 points for the three datasets, respectively and reran all parts of their analysis (see Appendix \ref{Sim details} for the full details of our implementation).
-Despite using smaller datasets, we managed to reproduce the quickly decaying Betti numbres observed in their work.
+Despite using smaller datasets, we managed to reproduce the quickly decaying Betti numbers observed in their work.